 - kept securely.

 First and foremost, we know how irritating it can be to get spam emails from companies which you have never heard of.
-The Navitas Group will never sell your personal data to such companies for marketing purposes.
+Navitas Safety will never sell your personal data to such companies for marketing purposes.

 - IMPORTANT INFORMATION AND WHO WE ARE